Pedro-Velazquez/knowledge-base/engineering/ddd.md

 * Nothing outside the Aggregate boundary can hold a reference to anything inside, except to the root Entity.
 The root Entity can hand references to the internal Entities to other objects, but those objects can use them only transiently, and they may not hold on to the reference.
 The root may hand a copy of a Value Object to another object, and it doesn’t matter what happens to it, because it’s just a Value and no longer will have any association with the Aggregate.
 * As a corollary to the previous rule, only Aggregate roots can be obtained directly with database queries.
 All other objects must be found by traversal of associations.
 * Objects within the Aggregate can hold references to other Aggregate roots.
 * A delete operation must remove everything within the Aggregate boundary at once.
 (With garbage collection, this is easy.
 Because there are no outside references to anything but the root, delete the root and everything else will be collected.)
 * When a change to any object within the Aggregate boundary is committed, all invariants of the whole Aggregate must be satisfied.

 Cluster the Entities and Value Objects into Aggregates and define boundaries around each.
 Choose one Entity to be the root of each Aggregate, and control all access to the objects inside the boundary through the root.
 Allow external objects to hold references to the root only.
 Transient references to internal members can be passed out for use within a single operation only.
 Because the root controls access, it cannot be blindsided by changes to the internals.
-This arrangement makes it practicalto enforce all invariants for objects in the Aggregate and for the Aggregate as a whole in any state change.
+This arrangement makes it practical to enforce all invariants for objects in the Aggregate and for the Aggregate as a whole in any state change.

 ### Factory

 A program element whose responsibility is the creation of other objects is called a Factory.
 Just as the interface of an object should encapsulate its implementation, thus allowing a client to use the object’s behavior without knowing how it works, a Factory encapsulates the knowledge needed to create a complex object or Aggregate.
 It provides an interface that reflects the goals of the client and an abstract view of the created object.

 Shift the responsibility for creating instances of complex objects and Aggregates to a separate object, which may itself have no responsibility in the domain model but is still part of the domain design.
 Provide an interface that encapsulates all complex assembly and that does not require the client to reference the concrete classes of the objects being instantiated.
 Create entire Aggregates as a piece, enforcing their invariants.

 Basic requirements for a factory:

 * Each creation method is atomic and enforces all invariants of the created object or Aggregate.
 A Factory should only be able to produce an object in a consistent state.
 For an Entity, this means the creation of the entire Aggregate, with all invariants satisfied, but probably with optional elements still to be added.
 For an immutable Value Object, this means that all attributes are initialized to their correct final state.
 If the interface makes it possible to request an object that can’t be created correctly, then an exception should be raised or some other mechanism should be invoked that will ensure that no improper return value is possible.
 * The Factory should be abstracted to the type desired, rather than the concrete class(es) created.

 A Factory is very tightly coupled to its product, so a Factory should be attached only to an object that has a close natural relationship with the product.
 When there is something we want to hide—either the concrete implementation or the sheer complexity of construction—yet there doesn’t seem to be a natural host, we must create a dedicated Factory object or Service.
 A standalone Factory usually produces an entire Aggregate, handing out a reference to the root, and ensuring that the product Aggregate's invariants are enforced.
 If an object interior to an Aggregate needs a Factory, and the Aggregate root is not a reasonable home for it, then go ahead and make a standalone Factory.
 But respect the rules limiting access within an Aggregate, and make sure there are only transient references to the product from outside the Aggregate.

 ### Repository

 A Repository represents all objects of a certain type as a conceptual set (usually emulated).
 It acts like a collection, except with more elaborate querying capability.
 Objects of the appropriate type are added and removed, and the machinery behind the Repository inserts them or deletes them from the database.
 This definition gathers a cohesive set of responsibilities for providing access to the roots of Aggregates from early life cycle through the end.

 Clients request objects from the Repository using query methods that select objects based on criteria specified by the client, typically the value of certain attributes.
 The Repository retrieves the requested object, encapsulating the machinery of database queries and metadata mapping.
 Repositories can implement a variety of queries that select objects based on whatever criteria the client requires.
 They can also return summary information, such as a count of how many instances meet some criteria.
 They can even return summary calculations, such as the total across all matching objects of some numerical attribute.

-F or each type of object that needs global access, create an object that can provide the illusion of an in-memory collection of all objects of that type.
-Set up access through a well-k nown global interface.
+For each type of object that needs global access, create an object that can provide the illusion of an in-memory collection of all objects of that type.
+Set up access through a well-known global interface.
 Provide methods to add and remove objects, which will encapsulate the actual insertion or removal of data in the data store.
 Provide methods that select objects based on some criteria and return fully instantiated objects or collections of objects whose attribute values meet the criteria, thereby encapsulating the actual storage and query technology.
 Provide Repositories only for Aggregate roots that actually need direct access.
 Keep the client focused on the model, delegating all object storage and access to the Repositories.

 Advantages: